varigence/docs/bimlflex/getting-started/load-sample-metadata.md

 Create a new BimlFlex customer or reuse an existing customer metadata set.

-In the BimlFlex App, use the Actions pane on the home page to load either sample metadata or defaults to either the current metadata customer or a new version.
+In the BimlFlex App, use the Actions pane on the home page to load sample metadata to the current metadata customer.

-The BimlFlex getting started guide starts with the `01 - Staring Point for MSSQL` sample metadata loaded.
+The BimlFlex getting started guide starts with the `01 - Starting Point for MSSQL` sample metadata loaded.

 ## Sample Metadata sets